agudeloromero/Download_fasta_NCBI/ViralGenomes_ncbi-genome-download/README.md

 **1. For genomes:**

-Fasta files for each group will be saved in the specified output directory.
+The multi-FASTA file will be saved in the specified output directory.
 Example:
 ```bash
 /dir/output_directory/viral_complete_genomes_{database}.fna
 ```